rubymonsters/webapps-for-beginners/source/15-databases.md

 # Databases

-Databases are applications that help us store data in a flexible, and powerful way, and they have been around ever since the 1960s.
+Databases are applications that help us store data in a flexible and powerful way, and they have been around ever since the 1960s.
 Nowadays there are lots of different types of databases.